redux-saga/redux-saga/docs/api/README.md

 is rejected, in which case an error is thrown inside the Generator.

-If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution.
+If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution synchronously.

 When an error is thrown inside the Generator.
 If it has a `try/catch` block surrounding the current `yield` instruction, the control will be passed to the `catch` block.
 Otherwise,